Destination fishing trip should be on every angler’s ‘bucket list’ (column)

 October 3, 2018

-Belize, Mongolia, Bolivia, Russia, the list could go on and on.
+Belize, Mongolia, Bolivia, Russia, the list goes on and on.
 These are a few exotic locations that I dream about one day fishing.

 Getting the Right Gear